wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/messaging-channels/datatype-channel.md

 This page explains how you can implement a sample scenario of Datatype Channel EIP using WSO2 Micro Integrator.

-## Introduction to Datatype Channel EIP
+## Introduction to Datatype Channel

 This EIP creates a separate channel for each type of data so that all messages on a given channel contain the same data type.
 The sender, knowing the data type, selects the appropriate channel to send the message.
 The receiver identifies the data type of a message based on the channel it is received on.